marcorm69/lovelace-thermostat-card/README.md

 # lovelace-thermostat-card
 A new thermostat card for Home Assistant

+> This guide is still incomplete.
+> The code still has some shortcomings.
+> This work is part of my spare time, I can't give any indication when it will be completed.

 ## Description

 This is not the classic Home Assistant card, but only a yaml configuration which gives the opportunity to manually create a more appealing thermostat card than the default one.